 A Word of Advice

-When most beginner bloggers first use their site, they start to tweak their themes.
+When most teacher bloggers first use their sites, they start to tweak their themes.
 Many spend countless hours on the look and feel of their new blog, and never get around to creating content.

 Avoid this pitfall at all costs.
 After all, once you start creating and publishing content, you will be able to build and grow an audience, and then be able to tailor your blog design according to the preferences of that specific audience.